Ami-Solution/amisdex/bots/README.md

-# voBits bot sample code
+# AmisDEX bot sample code

-For API documentation, see https://github.com/voBits/vobits.github.io/tree/master/docs.
+For API documentation, see https://github.com/ami-solution/vobits/tree/master/docs.

 Each language has its own subfolder.
 In general, each subfolder has two example bots: